Measuring out-of-time-ordered correlation functions without reversing time evolution: Introduction

 The structure of this article is as follows: In Section~\ref{section:Protocol} we briefly recall how protocols based on the Loschmidt echo may access OTOCs in quantum systems, and we subsequently propose a novel protocol for measuring OTOCs without using time reversal.
 Our protocol is presented for systems admitting unitary time evolution of a pure initial system state, and subsequently we demonstrate the validity of the protocol in the case of open quantum systems and mixed initial states.
-In Section~\ref{section:Hamiltonian} we discuss the properties and characteristics of the classical and quantum driven top, followed by Sec.~\ref{section:MainResults} where we present a numerical study of quantum chaos in a driven nuclear spin realizing the quantum driven top.
-In this numerical study, the proposed measurement protocol is used to qualitatively analyze scrambling via OTOCs in a quantum chaotic system.
+In Section~\ref{section:Hamiltonian} we briefly discuss the properties and characteristics of the classical and quantum driven top, followed by Sec.~\ref{section:MainResults} where we highlight the application of our OTOC measurement protocol through the example of quantum information scrambling in a driven nuclear spin realizing the quantum driven top.
 Finally, in Sec.~\ref{section:Outlook} we provide a discussion and outlook.
 Throughout this article we let $\hbar = 1$.